danchoi/docrails_kindle/README.markdown

 ## Contribute

 This program is a rough prototype.
 Some internal links may not work.
-Other defects in the resulting ebook may exist.
-Please file issues.
+The css styling may need to be improved.
+Other bugs may exist.
+Please file issues or fork and submit pull requests.

 Also, if the DocsRails team would like to incorporate and adapt this code for their project, please go for it.